Safeguarding

 Designated Safeguarding Lead responsibilities

-Deputy DSL:
+Deputy DSLs:

 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.